jdgamsterdam/full-cal-meeting-request/README.md

   https://outlook.live.com/owa/calendar/00000000-0000-0000-0000-000000000000/a8061369-2197-473b-b89d-dba34055363e/cid-CC88C0B7EEAFC3FA/calendar.ics

-  If something goes wrong use drush entity:delete node --bundle=calendar_restriction_instances
+  After the import you can open one of the nodes to make sure the Calendar Owner ID is set correctly.
+If  something goes wrong with the import you can delete all the instances (there could be alot).
+You can use   drush entity:delete node --bundle=calendar_restriction_instances

 6. webform_ics_handler - Needed if you want to Create an ICS file which can be added to a meeting request
    a.
 Creates an ICS file from the above webform which can be sent with an email.